 - you cannot be employed as a professional sportsperson or entertainer***

 ***Students on the BA Modern Ballet programme, BA/MA Musical Theatre programmes,and students on courses of study within the School of Music are permitted to be employed as entertainers only if the work is arranged via the Royal Conservatoire’s External Engagements department and the opportunity is an assessed and integral part of the student’s course.
 Students on any other programmes of study cannot be employed as entertainers.

 If a Student route visa-holder wishes to take part in entertainment as an amateur then this permitted.
 ‘Amateur’ is defined as “a person who engages in creative activity solely for personal enjoyment and who is not seeking to derive a living from the activity”.
 A Student route visa-holder taking part in entertainment as an amateur cannot be in receipt of payment of any kind, including expenses.

 If you need any further clarification on your work restrictions please contact firstname.lastname@example.org

 As long as you abide by the above conditions you do not need to notify UK Visas and Immigration or the Conservatoire of your employment.
 You can also work full-time once your course has finished and you still have valid leave to remain, however, you must not break the conditions laid out above as this will be dealt with severely by UK Visas and Immigration and could affect the success of any future UK immigration application you may wish to submit.

-It is important to stress that although Tier 4 students are permitted to work (within the regulations noted above) the Conservatoire’s programmes of study are very intensive and you may not have time to work.
-You shouldn’t rely on securing employment to top-up your living expenses.
+It is important to stress that although those on the Student route are permitted to work (within the regulations noted above) the Conservatoire’s programmes of study are very intensive and you may not have time to work.
+You shouldn’t solely rely on securing employment to top-up your living expenses.

-If you come to the UK as a short-term student then your passport will have a stamp that says ‘No Work’ or ‘Work Prohibited’.
+If you come to the UK as a Visitor for the purpose of short-term study then your passport will have a stamp that says ‘No Work’ or ‘Work Prohibited’.
 This means that you are not allowed to: